 3. Lack of Observation

-We are in the era of photoshop where images and videos can be turned to whatever we want.
+We are in the era of Photoshop and Deepfake, where images and videos can be turned into whatever we want.
 Don’t believe every picture or video you see without giving it a second thought.

 If you are able to observe well and compare details, you will definitely find flaws.

 Learn to slow yourself down before making investment decisions online.
-Once there is much urgency and little room for consideration avoid it.
+Once there is much urgency, or is too good to be true and little room for consideration, avoid it.